- 1.What you need to know

 An impulse control disorder (ICD) is the inability to stop doing something that is harmful, or could become harmful, to yourself or others.
 Performing the harmful activity is believed to relieve A feeling of nervousness, worried thoughts and physical distress. and tension.
 Common examples of ICDs among people without Parkinson’s disease are kleptomania, compulsive gambling and pyromania.

-Scientists have known for over a decade that dopamine-related drugs for Parkinson’s could be linked to ICDs in some patients.
+Scientists have known for over a decade that A chemical messenger (neurotransmitter) that regulates movement and emotions.-related drugs for Parkinson’s could be linked to ICDs in some patients.
 However, it was not until 2004 that people living with Parkinson’s began to learn that ICDs could be a rare side effect of dopamine agonists.
 By 2007, researchers at the National Institute for Neurological Diseases and Stroke (NINDS) were reporting that these behaviors could affect up to 14 percent of Parkinson’s patients on dopamine agonists.
 Today, that number is thought to be even higher.

 Currently, most of the medications for Parkinson’s---including amantadine, levodopa, pramipexole, pergolide, ropinerole, selegiline and others, as well as surgical treatments such as pallidotomy and deep brain stimulation---have been linked to impulse control disorders in scientific studies.

 The ICDs found in people living with Parkinson’s include:

 Compulsive gamblingcan include bingo, paper or electronic pulltabs, lottery tickets and “scratch-offs,” casinos, Fantasy Football or competitive bets between friends.

 “I gambled away more than $450,000 that was supposed to be part of my retirement.” – Walter, diagnosed at age 62